Senior Project Manager

 – with a particular focus on the importance of healthy eating and physical activity.

 In 2009, Gloucester was selected to receive one of 10 Mass in Motion grants.
-During the first year of grant the City has: (1) created the Get Fit Gloucester!
+In its first year, the City: (1) created the Get Fit Gloucester!

 Partnership, (2) conducted a community-wide assessment of the physical and food environments in Gloucester and (3) drafted a Community Action Plan.

-For more information or to get involved contact Stephen Winslow.
+For more information or to get involved with the Mass in Motion-Cape Ann program, contact Stephen Winslow.